MicrosoftDocs/win32/desktop-src/DirectShow/bookmarkonstop-property.md

 ---
-Description: The DVDAdm.BookmarkOnStop property sets or retrieves a value that tells the MSWebDVD object whether to automatically save a bookmark of the current location and settings when the user clicks the Stop button. ms.assetid: bcadaa3c-23b7-4408-8199-058103a92a34
+description: The DVDAdm.BookmarkOnStop property sets or retrieves a value that tells the MSWebDVD object whether to automatically save a bookmark of the current location and settings when the user clicks the Stop button. ms.assetid: bcadaa3c-23b7-4408-8199-058103a92a34
 title: BookmarkOnStop Property
 ms.topic: reference